brianhigh/envh543/ex0618prob2d.md

 ### Summarize results

 Print a summary of the evaluation results (`expo.ev1`) and plot the empirical cumulative distribution function (ecdf).
+Report the median of the means with a
+95% credible interval (CI95).

 ```r